CSC207-UofT/plannr/phase2/design_document.md

 Plannr, previously titled Uni Life Tracker, started out as a command-line interface with the goal of the Android app, allowing users to track their events and deadlines to fit their personal needs.
 It was meant to focus on three
 categories: **Schoolwork, Life and Expenses**.
 While in phase 2, Plannr only focuses on school, work and expenses.
-In addition, the to do list does not have a check features so users cannot check off tasks but they can still view them.
+In addition, the to do list does not have a check features so users cannot check off tasks, but they can still view them.
-Some additions include a sign up, login and settings feature.
+Some additions include a sign-up, login and settings feature.

 ## CRC Cards
 Please see the linked for the updated [CRC Cards](https://docs.google.com/document/d/1wAnKPMUv0o_FJ9qT4U98Bf2eMEP8u2Y1_nC9lcLH76U/edit).